Philippe Guillaume is a peripatetic artist, photographer and art historian based in Montreal.

 He was selected to present his latest artist book OC&G at the Association for Art History Annual Conference at the Courtauld Institute of Art in London in 2018.
 His work was exhibited at AirSpace Gallery in England in 2014.
 In 2013, FOFA Gallery in Montreal exhibited his two-year ambulatory project along boulevard Saint-Laurent and he was invited to create a dérive-based work at PERFOR4 in Sao Paulo.
 His work is in the collection at Bibliothèque et Archives Canada, Collection patrimoniale de la Bibliothèque nationale du Québec and the National Gallery of Canada, Musée d’art contemporain de Montréal, Canadian Centre for Architecture, Centre Phi, Artexte.

-He is also a PhD Fellow in Art History at Concordia University, from which he obtained an interdisciplinary MA (photography and art history) in 2012.
-His research and art involves the relationship between walking and photography in art.
+Philippe is a PhD candidate in Art History at Concordia University and the 2016-17 Fellow, Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art.
+He obtained an interdisciplinary MA (photography and art history) in 2012 with the Special Individualized Program at Concordia University.
+His research and art involve the relationship between walking and photography in art.

 Conferences and Lectures